naivefun/handtree/README.md

 *Real-world usage: OpenAPI schema editor where each field type (object, array, string, number) has unique rendering, metadata, and interactions.
 Note the rich details below each field (descriptions, examples, constraints) - this level of content is difficult and often not worth normalizing into a generic tree structure.*

+## Used in Production

+handtree powers the hierarchical interfaces in [reapi.com](https://reapi.com) - an OpenAPI schema editor and no-code testing platform.
+It handles complex nested schemas with hundreds of nodes while maintaining smooth performance and user experience.

 ## Installation

 ```bash